Food Safety in Allen

 Environmental Health Specialists inspect food establishments and ensure compliance with food safety regulations outlined in the Environmental Health Ordinance.

 Health Inspection Scores are based on a 100-point system.
 Restaurants are inspected twice per year.
 Scores are updated monthly and contain the latest six-month inspection report.
-You can learn more about health scores here.
+Learn more about health scores

 Health Permit Applications are required for all permanent, temporary and mobile food establishments, including schools and childcare facilities.
 A new permit is required if you remodel your restaurant, change its name or change ownership.
 Owners/managers are responsible for renewing their health permits prior to expiration.